HejSztynx/kostka-cube/README.md

 Timer can be switched on and off with the `2` key.
 You can only start the timer after resetting the game and scrambling the cube with the `1` key.

-## In Progress 🚧

-Currently working on:

-- Custom performance and cube speed settings.

 ## Installing 🔧

 Make sure that *cargo bin* directory is added to system's `PATH`